nilostolte/Sudoku/README.md

 **`for ( ; ; digit++, code <<= 1 )`**

-The reason for that is that if there are no candidates, as calculated here, then the condition of the `if` statement must be true and, therefore, the `continue` statement is executed before the `for` statement is ever reached.
-If the `for` statement is reached, the condition in the `if` statement must have been false.
-In this situation there will always be a valid candidate and the `break` command will be executed, ending the loop without testing the end of it.
+The reason for that is that if there are no candidates, as calculated here, then the condition of the `if` statement (2) must be true and, therefore, the `continue` statement relative to the do-while sstatement is executed before the `for` statement is ever reached.
+This obviously short-circuits the `for` statement, since it is now below the `if` statement (2).
+If the `for` statement is reached, the condition in the `if` statement (2) must have been false.
+In this situation there will always be a valid candidate and the
+`break` command relative to the `for` statement will be executed, ending the loop without testing the end of it.

 ## Conclusion